 Learn more at The Hartford’s Catastrophe Information Center.

-A rainstorm is a storm with heavy rain, generally falling at a rate of .3 inches or more per hour.
+A severe rainstorm is a storm with heavy rain, generally falling at a rate of .3 inches or more per hour.
 A thunderstorm, in addition to heavy rain, includes thunder and lightning and may bring hail and strong winds.

 And as long as you can hear thunder, avoid using corded phones, stay away from electrical wiring and don’t take a bath or shower or wash dishes.
 Pipes can carry electricity and it is possible to get struck by lightning inside your home.